Shared Expense Tracker

 How YouOweMe keeps shared expenses clear

 The goal is not to turn shared spending into accounting.
-The goal is to keep a clear running balance with as little friction as possible.
+The goal is to keep the balance and history clear with as little friction as possible.

 Log shared expenses as they happen